Hatem Ben Arfa scored two goals of a lifetime in three months at Newcastle

 This has been the story of Ben Arfa’s career: extraordinary highs followed by prolonged lows (sometimes with cake), the player unable to maintain a long-term relationship with his various clubs and managers.

 Wondergoals and adoration at Newcastle were followed by a loan at Hull City where the Frenchman went AWOL.
-After that, a career-best season at OGC Nice was followed by exile and confusion at PSG.
+After that, a career-best season at Nice was followed by exile and confusion at PSG.

 What happens next is anyone’s guess.
-Ben Arfa is now 33 and currently without a club after a brief spell at Valladolid.
+Ben Arfa is now 34 and is back in France with Bordeaux after a short spell with Real Valladolid.

 Questions over his attitude continue to cast a shadow over his ability.